SnakiestCarrot/PokemonTeamBuilder/README.md

 ### mainPresenter.jsx:
 Presenter for the initial landing page of the project, the main page so to speak.

+### minigamePresenter.jsx
+The presenter for the minigame.

 ### myTeamsPresenter.jsx:
-The presenter for the my teams view, yet to be fully implemented and this file is therefore very much a WIP.
+The presenter for the my teams view.

 ### teamBuilderPresenter.jsx:
 The presenter for the view that handles the teambuilding component of our project.